 L-Arginine: L-Arginine is a conditionally essential amino acid found in the diet.
-It is a dietary supplement used mostly by athletic people because it is the amino acid that directly produces nitric oxide via the nitric oxide synthase enzymes.
-Nitric oxide helps your blood vessels relax and expand.
-This is important for regulating your blood flow.
+It is a dietary supplement used primarily by athletes because it is the amino acid that directly produces nitric oxide via the nitric oxide synthase enzymes.
+Nitric oxide helps your blood vessels relax and expand, which is important for regulating your blood flow.

-L-Ornithine: Ornithine is one of the three amino acids involved in the Urea cycle, alongside L-Arginine and L-Citrulline; this amino acids appears to reduce elevated ammonia levels when supplemented, and preliminary evidence suggests an ergogenic role due to this.
+L-Ornithine: Ornithine is one of the three amino acids involved in the Urea cycle, alongside L-Arginine and L-Citrulline.
+These amino acids appear to reduce elevated ammonia levels when supplemented, and preliminary evidence suggests an ergogenic role due to this.

-Safed Musli (50% saponins): Safed Musli (chlorophytum borivilianum) is a rare herb long used in traditional Indian medicine as an aphrodisiac and adaptogen (a botanical that improves the body’s ability to adapt to stress whether physical, chemical or biological.
-Research shows that Safed Musli improves serum testosterone, sperm count and sperm motility.
-It also has been shown to relieve stress.
-Research also demonstrates that all parameters of sleep were improved in controlled research studies.
+Safed Musli (50% saponins): Safed Musli (chlorophytum borivilianum) is a rare herb long used in traditional Indian medicine as an aphrodisiac and adaptogen (a botanical that improves the body’s ability to adapt to stress whether physical, chemical, or biological).
+Research shows that Safed Musli improves serum testosterone, sperm count, and sperm motility.
+It has also been shown to relieve stress.
+Research demonstrates that all parameters of sleep were improved in controlled research studies.

 Valerian root extract (root) 0.8% valerenic acids: Valerian is an herb native to Asia and Europe.
 Its root has been used to promote relaxation and sleep since ancient times.
 Valerian root contains a number of compounds that may promote sleep and reduce anxiety.

-These include valerenic acid, isovaleric acid and a variety of antioxidants.
-Valerian has received attention for its interaction with gamma-aminobutyric acid (GABA), a chemical messenger that helps regulate nerve impulses in your brain and nervous system.
-Researchers have shown that low GABA levels related to acute and chronic stress are linked to anxiety and low-quality sleep.
+These include Valerenic acid, Isovaleric acid and a variety of antioxidants.
+Valerian has received attention for its interaction with Gamma-Aminobutyric Acid (GABA), a chemical messenger that helps regulate nerve impulses in your brain and nervous system.
+Researchers have shown that low GABA levels from acute and chronic stress are linked to anxiety and low-quality sleep.

 Plasma corticosterone levels in the control, physical stress with vehicle (PS-V) group, PS with Valerian Officinalis extract (PS-VE) group, psychological stress with vehicle (PCS-V) group, and PCS with VE (PCS-VE) group.

 L-Theanine: L-theanine is an amino acid found most commonly in tea leaves and in small amounts in Bay Bolete mushrooms.
-It can be found in both green and black tea.
+It is found in both green and black tea.
 Most known for helping people relax, L-theanine has many other potential health benefits, including:

-Mucuna pruriens (std to 98% L-Dopa) Mucuna is a tropical legume that’s very rich in L-Dopa—L-Dopa is the precursor to dopamine, norepinephrine, and epinephrine.
+Mucuna pruriens (std to 98% L-Dopa) Mucuna is a tropical legume that’s very rich in L-Dopa, is the precursor to Dopamine, Norepinephrine, and Epinephrine.
 It can promote healthy neurotransmission function and enhance your mood and immune system.

-The mechanism of action for mucuna is by increasing dopamine in the brain.
-This brain chemical (or neurotransmitter) is responsible for modulating a number of cognitive functions including mood, hand-eye-coordination, and others.
+The mechanism of action for Mucuna is by increasing Dopamine in the brain.
+This neurotransmitter is responsible for modulating a number of cognitive functions including mood, hand-eye-coordination, and others.